Atlas975/Notes/Languages&Compilation/CompilerConstruction/Analysis/Symbol_table.md

 ## Identifier storage
 - There are 2 distinct ways of storing identifiers in the ST used by compilers
 - Both of these offer a tradeoff in access speed / memory efficiency
-- Note that complex identifier types exist as well such as a function needing to hold parameter info and a record needing
+- Note that complex identifier types exist as well such as a function needing to hold parameter info and a record needing to hold it's list of fields and their type
 ### Direct storage
 - Each identifier stored directly within a field of the ST, same space for all identifiers
 - **Fixed size allocation**: the compiler must predetermine a maximum length for an identifier